BoYanSTKO/Web-Map-Workshop/README.md

 ```
 Now you should be able to see your web map.
 ![Basemap](img/basemap.png "Basemap")
+Try to play around with different basemap styles, set map to different default view location and zoom level.
+## Layer Control

 ## About
 This is a brief tutorial for web mapping using [Mapzen](https://mapzen.com/products/maps/ "Mapzen") API presented on May 11th, 2017 during the weekly meeting of the Geography Club at UCSB.
 The purpose of this tutorial is to introduce the state-of-the-art web mapping technologies to students who are unfamiliar with web mapping.
 It is based on the [Leaflet tutorials](http://leafletjs.com/examples.html "leaflet").
 ## Credits